WEST TORONTO SKATING CLUB RULES AND REGULATIONS

 - Written warning from Board of Directors

-- Short term suspension – 1 to 5 days, or expulsion from the club, to be determined by Board of Directors
+- Short term suspension or expulsion from the club, to be determined by Board of Directors

-14.1 Members grant WTSC or its representative permission to copyright, publish and/or use photographic portraits, pictures, or videos of them or which they are included in whole or part, for avertising, trade, web and multimedia or any other specific use and lawful purpose whatsoever.14.2 Members waive any right that they may have to inspect to approve the finished products, advertising, new media or printed matter that might be used in connection with this picture or use to which it may be applied.
+- Members grant WTSC permission to copyright, publish and/or use photographic portraits, pictures, or videos of them in which they are included in whole or part, for advertising, trade, web and multimedia or any other lawful purpose.
+Members waive the right to approve the finished products, for advertising, new media or printed, that might be used in connection with their images.

 - Members may choose to ‘opt out’ of our Media policy during online registration.

 Easter Weekend April 8